Settings

 - Ignore Corrected Coordinates — show caches at their original rather than corrected coordinates.

-- Waypoints — Show All Waypoints on the map, filterable by type (requires Full Cache Data for live caches).
+- Waypoints — Show All Waypoints on the map, filterable by type (requires Full Cache Data for live caches), with Offline Lists Only to restrict the display to offline lists.

 - Lonely Caches — mark caches unfound for a set Number of Days with a clock icon.